Narrative description and how to cite GEOS-Chem

 Ocean.
 Marine emissions of DMS are from the Lana et al. [2011] dataset as implemented in GEOS-Chem by Breider et al. [2017].
 Air-sea exchange of acetone assumes fixed ocean concentrations as described by Fischer et al. [2012].
 Ocean acetaldehyde emissions are from Millet et al. (2010).
 Ammonia emissions from Arctic seabirds are from Croft et al. [2016].
 Ocean ammonia emissions are from GEIA [Bouwman et al., 1997].

 Volcanoes.
 Eruptive and non-eruptive volcanic SO2 emissions for individual years from 1978 to present are from the AEROCOM data base.
-Extension of the data to May 2020 is a new development in version 13.3.0.
+Extension of the data to May 2020 is a new development in version 13.3.0 and further extension through 2023 is a new development in 14.4.0..
 Older versions did not extend beyond 2018.
 For simulations of more recent periods when data are not available the non-eruptive volcanic emissions are set to a climatology and the eruptive emissions are set to zero.

 Other.
 See the carbon gases section for GEOS-Chem references on emissions of CO2 and methane.
 See the aerosols section for GEOS-Chem references on primary aerosol emissions.
 See the mercury section for GEOS-Chem references on emissions of mercury.
 See the POPs section for GEOS-Chem references on emissions of persistent organic pollutants (POPs).